Hisense U7S Pro Review

 Black levels during daytime: Good

-The U7S Pro performs very well in brightly lit living rooms, all thanks to the new matte screen coating.
-In this year's model, it effectively suppresses reflections of light falling directly on the television.
-While it may not be the deepest matte finish available on the market, it performs well in most scenarios.
-It's worth noting the previously mentioned characteristic issue: when we sit at an angle, the coating dramatically loses its properties, and the screen begins to resemble a satin-gloss construction.
-So, if we have windows positioned at an unfortunate angle, people sitting on the side of the couch may struggle with noticeable reflections.
-Despite this minor inconvenience, the U7S Pro is still an excellent choice for a bright living room.
-Beyond the coating itself, its main advantage is extreme brightness.
-In typical television content (SDR), the screen can reach an average of up to 900 nits.
-This is an outstanding result that places this model at the forefront of the market.
+The U7S Pro works very well in heavily sunlit living rooms, thanks to its new matte screen coating.
+In this year’s model it suppresses reflections from light hitting the TV head-on very effectively.
+It’s not the deepest matte finish on the market, but in most scenarios it does the job.
+However, keep in mind the mentioned quirk: when you sit at an angle the coating drastically loses its anti-reflective properties and the screen starts to look satin-gloss.
+So if you have windows positioned at an unfortunate angle, people sitting on the side of the couch may struggle with noticeable reflections.
+Despite this minor drawback, the U7S Pro is still an excellent choice for a bright living room.
+Beyond the coating, its main weapon is extreme brightness.
+In typical TV content (SDR) the screen can reach an average as high as 900 nits.
+That’s an outstanding result that places this model among the market leaders.

 Panel brightness